shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-05-SettingsPageAdvanced.md

 });
 ```

-For our custom example where we are trying to create todo app we defined two reducers, `categories` and `todos`.
-Idea is that `categories` are managed globally per extension and `todos` in shortcuts where each shortcut will present different category.
-If you are familiar with `redux` you can notice we don't use `combineReducer` to create root reducer but instead we use `createScopedReducer` from `@shoutem/api`.
-It's purpose is to create and manage reducers on different scopes in Builder.
-Depending on scope, reducers receive different scoped state.
-That enables creation of multiple instances of extension/shortcut/screen state for each extension/shortcut/screen scope and allow settings pages to access redux state for particular scope depending on their current place of render in Builder.
+For our custom example where we are trying to create to-do app.
+We defined two reducers, `categories` and `todos`.
+Idea is that `categories` are managed globally per extension and `todos` in shortcuts where each shortcut will present a different category.
+If you are familiar with `redux`, you can notice we don't use `combineReducer` to create a root reducer, but instead we use `createScopedReducer` from `@shoutem/redux-api-sdk`.
+It's purpose is to create and manage reducers on different scopes in the Builder.
+Depending on the scope, reducers receive different scoped states.
+That enables creation of multiple instances of extension/shortcut/screen states for each extension/shortcut/screen scope and allow settings pages to access redux state for particular scope depending on where they're rendered in the Builder.

-Once we created and exported root reducer we need to export it also in `src/index.js`.
+Once we created and exported the root reducer we need to also export it in `server/src/index.js`.
 It's based on [Extension exports]({{ site.url }}/docs/extensions/reference/extension-exports) where all exports of extensions are defined.

 ```JS
 #file: server/index.js